FasterPay/docs/README.md

 ```

-Button size can be Small, Medium and large and that can be managed by passing diffrent size codes.
+Button size can be Small, Medium and large and that can be managed by passing different size codes.

 **Option 2: Custom Integration**

-Custome integration allows you to redirect your customer directly to our FasterPay Page.
-It is a browser to browser call where on selcting FasterPay option inside the checkout page of merchant website their customer can be redirected to FasterPay..
+Custom integration allows you to redirect your customer directly to our FasterPay Page.
+It is a browser to browser call where on selecting FasterPay option inside the checkout page of merchant website their customer can be redirected to FasterPay.

 **Method**